euro-ix/rfc8950-ixp/examples/Juniper_JunOS.md

 ### What does traceroute look like?

 The router is visible with its loopback interface IPv4 address.

+(*) Addendum: Axu tried this on MX240 and JunOS 23.4R2-S2.
+The router chose a random interface rather than `lo0.1` (which was a member of the testing VRF) until he set an IPv4 address on the peering interface.

 If an IPv4 address is configured on the interface, this address will be used in traceroutes.